-Note: Note in the above example the call to . join (Blog)
+Note: Note in the above example the call to .join (User)

 This works for following objects "up" the chain, i.e. following foreign key relationships.
-The reverse is not true, however - you cannot issue a single query and get all related sub-objects, i.e. list blogs and prefetch all related entries.
-This can be done by fetching all entries (with related blog data), then reconstructing the blogs in python, but is not provided as part of peewee.
+The reverse is not true, however - you cannot issue a single query and get all related sub-objects, i.e. list users and prefetch all related tweets.

+This can be done by fetching all tweets (with related user data), then reconstructing the users in python, but is not provided as part of peewee.
 For a detailed discussion of working around this, see the discussion here.